 21024 in an mpf_t of 128 bits precision will only produce about 40 digits, then pad with zeros to the decimal point.
-An empty precision field like '%.Fe' or '%.Ff' can be used to specifically request just the significant digits.
+An empty precision field like "%.Fe" or "%.Ff" can be used to specifically request just the significant digits.
+Without any dot and thus no precision field, a precision value of 6 will be used.
+Note that these rules mean that "%Ff", "%.Ff", and "%.OFf" will all be different.